UniLogin/UniLogin/docs/source/sdk.rst

   Parameters:
     - **message** : object - message that is sent to contract, includes:

-      * contractAddress : string - address of contract that requests execution
+      * from : string - address of contract that requests execution
       * to : string - beneficient of this execution
       * data : string - data of execution
       * value : string - value of transaction